deytalytics/dataproductpoc-docs/dp-poc.md

 The aim of the PoC is to be able to deduce a viable set of architectural standards by proving that the concepts are feasible in practice.

+This documentation will be based initially on a data product with [REST API](https://aws.amazon.com/what-is/restful-api/) at it's core.
+The reasoning for this is:-
+1. That Zhamak's background is in API architecture so her perspective naturally emerges from that area
+2. Its the easiest data product type to create as its reasonably mature so has plenty of support and code examples

+In addition we will demonstrate that Databricks SQL Warehouses (aka SQL endpoints) can be implemented as Data Products (this also will prove that other relational databases can be catered for)
+For streaming, we will also demonstrate that Confluent Kafka can be implemented.

 # Data Product PoC System Architecture

 ![data product system architecture](detailed-dp-architecture.png)

 For the PoC, we can simplify what needs to be done in production by providing the following:-

-1. The ports can be built out as REST API endpoints.
+1. The ports can be built out as REST API endpoints, database or queue connections
-2. The data pipeline that moves data between the layers can just be executed as sql statements (similar to dbt concept) fired externally via the control input port
+2. The data pipeline that moves data between the layers can just be executed as sql statements.
+For REST APIs, we will demonstrate the ability to POST transformation sql so that new datasets can be created dynamically.
+For non-Rest APIs, standard data pipelining software can be used e.g. Azure Data
 3. We will upload countries and continents files via the input data port and load these into relational tables
 4. We will also stream countries and continents data into a queue in the input data layer.
 7. The metadata that can be retrieved via the discovery port can similarly be held in a relational database
 8. If fine grained authorisation is required then a security database can also be within the data product that specifies permissions for particular datasets delivered by the data product.
-9. The data product is code+data/metadata.
-To ensure consistent builds on multiple cloud platforms it can be containerised using Docker
+9. The data product is code+data.
+To ensure consistent builds on multiple cloud platforms it will be containerised using Docker

 ## What will be proved?